-The endoscopist will move the colonoscope through your back passage around the length of your large bowel.
-Air is gently passed into your bowel to make moving the scope around easier.
+When the gastroscopy has been completed the nurse will reposition the trolley you are on, ready for the endoscopist to proceed with the colonoscopy.
+The endoscopist will gently put the scope into your back passage and then move it round the length of your large bowel.
+Air will be gently passed into your bowel to make moving the scope around easier.
 You may feel some discomfort when the endoscopist moves the scope around the natural bends in your bowel.
 This discomfort will be kept to a minimum by the sedative and painkillers.